AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-15-atomic-git-commits/index.md

 When developers discuss clean code, they often mention the **single responsibility principle**, which states that a unit of code (like a function or "component") should concern itself with doing only one task.
 This makes that unit of code easier to test and reuse.

 We can easily extend this principle to Git, favoring **atomic commits** that are responsible for documenting a single, complete unit of work.
 This doesn't mean that each commit needs to be limited to a single file or only a few lines of code (but if that's the case, then so be it).
 Rather, it means that you should be able to describe your changes with a single, meaningful message without trying to tack on additional information about some unrelated work that you did.
+Another way to define an atomic commit is one that can be reverted without any unwanted side effects or regressions, aside from what you'd expect based on its message.
+If a commit is removed from your git commit history but doing so removes other legitimate changes, then that commit wasn't atomic.

-You shouldn't enforce this imperiously or expect that it will be productive for everyone on your team.
+You shouldn't enforce this practice imperiously or expect that it will be productive for everyone on your team.
 But in any case, writing atomic commits is a good practice that you may find useful in your workflow.

 ## There's No Such Thing as Too Many Commits